In one hour, 3600 nuclear weapons are detonated in US-Russian nuclear war

 Because the smoke is above cloud level and cannot be rained out, the smoke layer will remain in the stratosphere for ten years or longer, where it will act to block warming sunlight from reaching the surface of the Earth.
 In the post-war Northern Hemisphere, during a cloudy day at noon, light levels would be similar to what we experience now at midnight during a full moon.

 Without warming sunlight the Earth will dramatically cool down.
-Average daily temperatures will drop below freezing and remain below freezing every day for one to three years.
+After two months, the average daily temperatures will drop below freezing and remain below freezing every day for one to three years.
 Temperatures would be colder than those experienced during the last Ice Age.

-Following a large nuclear war, it would be too cold to grow food crops for at least ten years.
+Following a large nuclear war, it would be too cold to grow food crops for at least ten years, except perhaps in a few places close to the equator.
 Most humans and land animals — including those not in the war zones — would eventually die from starvation in a Nuclear Famine.

-- 1800 US and Russian strategic nuclear weapons are launched (in 2 to 14 minutes) at targets in the US, Europe and Russia.
+- 1600 to 2000 US and Russian strategic nuclear weapons are launched (in 2 to 14 minutes) at targets in the US, Europe and Russia.

-- Some fraction of the remaining 5500 deployed and operational US and Russian nuclear weapons are also detonated
+- Some fraction of the remaining 1600 to 2000 deployed and operational US and Russian nuclear weapons are also detonated

 - Hundreds of large cities in the U.S., Europe and Russia are engulfed in massive nuclear firestorms, which burn urban areas covering tens or hundreds of thousands of square miles/kilometers.